B2B marketing with high efficiency

 Email marketing does not require any significant investment in production and postage and is very popular for this reason.
 However, this form of addressing customers explicitly requires an opt-in, even in the B2B sector.
 You may not send an email to a person without consent - regardless of whether it is a private person or a person in a professional environment (UWG §7 para.
 2 sentence 1).

 In principle, the performance of telemarketing in the B2B area is also still permitted, but requires the following legal basis: you can presume a presumed interest.

 This is only possible if the services are specific to the industry or profession.
 Offers that are similar to private offers do not fulfil this requirement.
 A blanket assessment must be avoided at all costs.
 We recommend checking this condition on a case-by-case basis.

 Furthermore, the called party must be informed about their data protection rights, in particular their right to object.
 This could, for example, be pointed out in the telephone call.

 In contrast to this, addressing by mailing as explained above is possible without any problems.
 Mailings have the advantage that they are personal and generate special attention due to the rarity factor.
 In contrast, there is a kind of digital fatigue due to frequent newsletter and email floods.
 In the face of this digital omnipresence, mailings enable haptic experiences, ensure attention and offer their recipients a lasting customer experience.

 Conclusion: GDPR and B2B marketing are not mutually exclusive

-If you as a company want to win new B2B customers, the consideration of regulations of the DGSVO is inevitable.
+If you as a company want to win new customers in B2B, the consideration of DGSVO regulations is unavoidable.
 Nevertheless, direct marketing offers enormous potential to approach customers in different ways.
-Through direct marketing measures, you can effectively increase the amount of your B2B customers and also address a broad target group with targeted marketing campaigns.
+Through direct marketing measures, you can effectively increase the number of your customers and also address a broad target group with targeted marketing campaigns.

-FAQ and further information on the DSGVO-compliant handling of B2B data is available at » here.
+Here you will find the FAQ and further information on the DSGVO-compliant handling of B2B data.